XenitAB/xenitab.github.io/README.md

 yarn start
 ```

-This command starts a local development server and open up a browser window.
+This command starts a local development server and opens up a browser window.
 Most changes are reflected live without having to restart the server.

 ### Search function

-Search function does not work when running the dev server, it requires running `yarn build` (See below)
+The search function does not work when running the dev server, it requires running `yarn build` (see below).

 ## Build